Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

 Chain 2,

-Yarn over and pull through both loops on the hook to make a single crochet.
+Yarn over (yo) and pull through the first loop on the hook to make a chain stitch.

 Insert hook into the chain stitch and pull up a loop.

-Continue working through steps 4-6 until your foundation row reaches the desired number of stitches.
+Continue to repeat steps 4-6 until your foundation row reaches the desired number of stitches.

 That’s it!
 Isn’t it easy?
 Now get out there and use it, you amazing crocheter, you.